ianrastall/text-utils/books/ada/book-ada-04.md

 still uses `pragma Inline` or `pragma Volatile`, you can usually translate it directly into the corresponding aspect on the declaration.

+> **Style Rule:** New code should prefer aspects over pragmas when both forms
+> are available.
+Keep pragma form only when using pre-Ada 2012 toolchains or
+> when the pragma has no aspect equivalent.
+For subprograms declared in bodies
+> where aspect syntax is illegal, move the aspect to the declaration or keep
+> the pragma.

 #### 4.4.3.8 Pragma to Aspect Migration Guide

 Table 4.5 shows the systematic mapping from legacy pragma forms to modern